ramarh1/bikesharing/README.md

 ## Results

 ![Sheet 1](https://user-images.githubusercontent.com/88624677/145422188-3721e765-590c-42ea-873f-56af39729e6f.png)
-Desciption: This visualization shows the checkout time for Citibike users.
+Description: This visualization shows the checkout time for Citibike users.
 The highest point would be the most common trip duration, which is 5 minutes.

 ![Sheet 2](https://user-images.githubusercontent.com/88624677/145422230-543588bd-57b4-40e5-a00b-43e55af99578.png)
 Description: As depicted by the graph, there are more male users than female users, and their checkout times or trip durations are mostly 5 and 6 minutes, respectively.
 The trip duration for unknown gender varies from 10-20 minutes.